Caesarovich/djs_bot_base/README.md

 There are some basic commands and modules included so you can have a look at them.
 I'll recommend to let the **help** and **reload** command as they are very useful (especially the **reload**).

+# Events

+- `onCommand` (Message, Arguments, Command): Emitted when a command is executed.

 /!\ This file is not finished /!\